New-Math-Data/gitpt/README.md

 ## Common Scenarios
 If you’d like to get the repo working on your machine, follow [these steps](#setup-your-machine-for-development).

-If you'd like to install the tool directly, follow these steps (TBD).

 ## Setup Your Machine for Development

 ### Assumptions